canatac/reimagined-guide/README.md

 ### 3.5 Error Handling and Logging
 Errors are logged using the `log` crate, with different severity levels for various types of errors.
 The server attempts to gracefully handle errors and continue operation where possible.

+### 3.6 Concurrency and Performance
+The server utilizes Tokio's async runtime to handle multiple connections concurrently, improving overall performance and scalability.

 ## 4. Configuration